May 15, 2026, 07:33

 Environment & Nature Conservation

-10-Million Switzerland: What Wildlife Would Say About It
+10-Million Switzerland: What Wildlife Would Have to Say

-On June 14, 2026, Switzerland will vote on the SVP's sustainability initiative, but as always, one group of voices will be ignored in the campaign: the country's native wildlife.
+On June 14, 2026, Switzerland will vote on the SVP's sustainability initiative, yet one constituency will once again be overlooked in the campaign: the country's native wildlife.

-The sobering figures leave little room for reassurances.
+The sober figures leave little room for appeasement.

-Each year in Switzerland, around 17.6 square kilometers of land disappear beneath asphalt, concrete and buildings.
-That equates to nearly seven soccer fields per day.
-Between 1985 and 2018, settlement areas grew by 31 percent, and residential areas by as much as 61 percent.
-During the same period, roughly 1,143 square kilometers of agricultural land were lost — more than seven percent.
+Every year in Switzerland, around 17.6 square kilometers of land disappear under asphalt, concrete, and buildings.
+That corresponds to nearly seven soccer fields per day.
+Between 1985 and 2018, settlement areas grew by 31 percent, and residential zones even by 61 percent.
+During the same period, about 1,143 square kilometers of agricultural land were lost — over seven percent.

-At the end of 2025, the permanent resident population stood at around 9.1 million.
-Since the introduction of free movement of persons in 2002, it has grown by about 1.7 million people, primarily through immigration.
-In peak years, annual net immigration equals the population of a city such as Lucerne.
+At the end of 2025, the permanent resident population stood at around 9.1 million people.
+Since the introduction of free movement of persons in 2002, it has grown by approximately 1.7 million people, mainly through immigration.
+In peak years, annual net immigration matches the population of a city like Lucerne.

-While square meter after square meter is built over in the valleys, the pressure shifts into the mountains.
-There, a different reality awaits: summer pasturing and hobby sheep keeping have turned vast stretches of alpine meadows into fenced parcels, in many places extending well above the tree line.
-Where flocks of sheep and herds of cattle graze, there is often barely any space or food left for chamois, ibex and red deer.
+While square meter after square meter is built over in the valleys, the pressure shifts to the mountains.
+There, a different reality awaits: summer pasturing and hobby sheep farming have turned large parts of the alpine meadows into fenced parcels, in many places extending above the tree line.
+Where flocks of sheep and herds of cattle graze, there is often hardly any space or food left for chamois, ibex, and red deer.
 Diseases can jump from livestock to wildlife.

-Even Pro Natura, an organization traditionally well-disposed toward alpine farming, notes in a 2024 assessment: Above the tree line, where the majority of sheep are summered, there is no encroaching forest that would need to be held back through grazing.
-The main ecological argument for stocking with livestock thus falls away precisely at the elevation where conflicts with wildlife are greatest.
-The good grass belongs, by convention, to the livestock.
-Wildlife is pushed aside — into steeper slopes, into forests, into habitats that are suboptimal for them.
+Even Pro Natura, an organization traditionally favorable toward alpine farming, states in a 2024 assessment: above the tree line, where the majority of sheep are summer-grazed, there is no encroaching forest that needs to be held back through grazing.
+The main ecological argument for stocking with livestock thus falls away in precisely the elevation zone where conflicts with wildlife are greatest.
+By convention, the good grass belongs to the livestock.
+The wild animals are pushed aside, into steeper slopes, into forests, into habitats that are suboptimal for them.

-What is fenced in on the ground is fragmented across the landscape.
-Of Switzerland’s supra-regional wildlife corridors, only about one-third remain intact.
-Sixteen percent are considered completely severed.
+What is fenced off on the ground is fragmented across the landscape.
+Of Switzerland's supra-regional wildlife corridors, only about one third remain intact.
+16 percent are considered completely interrupted.
 In the densely populated Central Plateau, the average mesh size — meaning the size of contiguous areas — is now just 2.7 square kilometers.
 Between 2014 and 2020 alone, this fragmentation worsened by a further seven percent.
 For species that migrate seasonally, from amphibians to red deer, this is a creeping catastrophe.

 The federal government actively subsidizes this development.
 In 2024, it identified around twelve billion francs in direct subsidies that harm biodiversity.
 Distributed across agriculture, transport, settlement, and energy production.